A Model for Attribute Based Role-Role Assignment (ARRA): Abstract

 \section{Abstract}

 Administrative Role Based Access Control (ARBAC) models specify how to manage user-role assignments (URA), permission-role assignments (PRA), and role-role assignments (RRA).
-Many approaches have been proposed in the literature for URA, PRA and RRA.
-In this paper, we propose a model for attribute-based role-role assignment (ARRA), a novel way to unify prior RRA approaches.
-We leverage the idea that attributes of various RBAC entities such as admin users and regular roles can be used to administer RRA in a highly-flexible manner.
+There are many approaches proposed for URA, PRA, and RRA in the literature.
+In this paper, we propose a model for an attribute-based role- role assignment (ARRA), a novel way to unify prior RRA approaches.
+We leverage the idea that attributes of various RBAC entities such as admin users and regular roles can be used to administer RRA in a highly flexible manner.
 We demonstrate that ARRA can express and unify prior RRA models.